 Causes of Truck Accidents

+Truck crashes can result in devastating or even fatal injuries.
 Some types of injuries that can occur in truck accidents include:

 Types of Recoverable Damages After a Lafayette Truck Accident

 - Medical costs

-- Lost wages
+- Lost income

 - Pain and suffering